hpcugent/vsc-processcontrol/README.md

 affinity from actual implementations like vsc.affintiy and psutil.

 # License
-vsc-processcontrol is made available under the GNU General Public License (GPL) version 2.
+`vsc-processcontrol` is made available under the Library Public License (GPL) version 2, or at your choice, any later version.

 # Acknowledgements
 VSC-tools was created with support of [Ghent University](http://www.ugent.be/en),